yuliwu/yuliwu.github.io/cv/en/index.md

 `Oct 2019 - May 2020`
 __Master Thesis, Institute of Imaging & Computer Vision (LfB) of RWTH Aachen__

-__Work in Progress__
+Work-in-Progress ...

 "Study of Loss Functions in Deep Networks for Instance Segmentation of Medical Images"

 Supervisor: Long Chen